 Walt Disney Co.
-(DIS), the world’s largest entertainment company, plans to co-produce “Iron Man 3” with Beijing film studio DMG Entertainment as collaborations between Hollywood and Chinese studios increase.
+(DIS:US), the world’s largest entertainment company, plans to co-produce “Iron Man 3” with Beijing film studio DMG Entertainment as collaborations between Hollywood and Chinese studios increase.

 The movie will have an investment of at least 1 billion yuan ($158 million), DMG Chairman Peter Xiao told reporters in Beijing yesterday.
 The Chinese company will invest in the production and help distribute it in China, Burbank, California- based Disney said today in a statement.